-Classroom Policies:
+Classroom and Laboratory Policies:

-- All electronic devices must be turned off during classroom or laboratory periods, with the exception of laptops, which may be used for note taking only.
+All electronic devices must be turned off during classroom or laboratory periods, with the exception of laptops, which may be used for note taking only.
 NO phones or text messaging during class is allowed.
 All phones and electronic devices must be put away prior to the start of class.
-If these are found out The student will be asked to leave the class. - Students are expected to arrive to class on time.
-Those arriving late will not be permitted to hand in homework.
-Likewise, classes will end promptly at the scheduled time. - Students are expected to come to class having completed the reading and prepared to discuss them.
+If these are found out - The student will be asked to leave the class.